ROCm/rocm-install-on-linux/docs/how-to/3rd-party/pytorch-install.rst

 ImageNet PyTorch example
 ---------------------------------------------------------------------------------------------------------

-1. Clone the PyTorch examples repository (if you didn't already do this step in the preceding MNIST example).
+1. Clone the PyTorch examples repository (if you didn't already do this in the preceding MNIST example).

    .. code-block:: bash